Summer Voice Institute - Part II

 Applications must be submitted via the Summer Application.
 Upon creating a file in the Application, applicants should select "Summer Session" as their application type, and then select the workshop to which you are applying.
 This will ensure that your file is distributed to the correct reviewers.
 No separate application form is necessary--do not submit an application to Northwestern University via the Common Application or Graduate Music Online Application.

 The deadline for participant application is April 15, 2019.
-Those accepted for participation will be notified by May 1, 2018.
+Those accepted for participation will be notified by May 1, 2019.
 The deadline for accepted participant registration with full tuition due is May 31, 2019.
+No refunds for cancellation after this date.

 W. Stephen SmithClose